Elliot2718/drippy/README.md

 # drippy
-Data collection and automation for [Petals by Pedal](petalsbypedal.com) farm.
+Data collection and automation for [Petals by Pedal](https://petalsbypedal.com).